Andrew Getty

 Andrew Rork Getty (July 1, 1967– March 31, 2015) was an American oil heir, businessman, film director and philanthropist.

 Early life

 Andrew Rork Getty was born in 1967 in San Francisco, California.
 His father, Gordon Getty, is an heir and classical music composer.
 His mother, Ann Gilbert Getty, was a philanthropist.
 His paternal grandfather, J. Paul Getty, was the founder of the Getty Oil Company.

 Getty was educated at Town School for Boys in San Francisco and the Dunn School, a prep school in California.
-He then attended the University of Southern California and New York University.
+He then attended the University of Southern California and New York University, studying film.

 Career

 Getty was the president of A. Rork Investment Inc., an investment vehicle.
 He was the manager of Rork Productions, a production company.

 In 2002, Getty started filming The Storyteller starring Frederick Koehler, Sean Patrick Flanery, Brianna Brown, Dina Meyer and others.
 The film was eventually released under the title The Evil Within in 2017, 15 years after the project started and two years after Getty's death.